Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 ### Product search

-By default, the product search uses what is entered in the search bar to find a match in product title / description / specification content / Documentation (markdown only) / category title assigned to a product.
+Use the search bar to find products by keywords with a match in:

+* Product title
+* Description
+* API Specification
+* Documentation (markdown only)
+* Categories

 #### Advanced search